-Fonts are a fundamental component of each document, and we can describe them in a simple way like this.
+Fonts are a fundamental component of each document, and this is how we can describe them in a simple way.
 A font is the design of characters, symbols, or icons.
-It contains their style details that are showing on our generated reports and public-facing documents.
+It contains their style details that are shown on our generated reports and public-facing documents.

 The same problem can occur when you are using an online service for generating, saving, and converting documents from one document format to another.
-In this case, you can’t even install fonts since the online service has no possibilities to upload custom fonts.
+In this case, you can’t even install fonts since the online service can’t upload/ doesn’t support uploading custom fonts.

 Font-related problems in D365FO

-There are many examples in D365FO where we can see font-related problems.
+There are many examples of font-related problems in D365FO.
 Let us just list a few of them:

-- The resulting document layout is not the same as on the document design.
+- The resulting document layout is not the same as the one in the document design.

 - The text is shown instead of a barcode.

-- The special symbols are displaying as squares or other weird-looking characters.
+- The special symbols are displayed as squares or other strange-looking characters.

 - Customers are requesting usage of special fonts to automate data capture with cognitive services (e.g., OCR – Optical Character Recognition).

-- The machine-readable line on printed checks is not showing with the MICR font.
+- The machine-readable line in printed checks is not showing with the MICR font.

-- Our corporate design fonts and styles are not showing on public-facing documents.
+- Our corporate design fonts and styles are not shown in public-facing documents.

-Is there a solution to preserve the look of documents opened anywhere on any device, without installing custom fonts?
+Is there a solution to preserve the appearance of documents opened anywhere on any device, without installing custom fonts?

 Font embedding as a possible solution

-Some document formats support font embedding, so anyone who opens your document will see it as originally designed.
-This approach is not always the best choice, as it leads to larger documents (e.g., MS Word, Excel, and others).
-The exception here are PDF documents, where font embedding is the recommended approach.
+Some document formats support font embedding,, so anyone who opens your document will see it as it was originally designed.
+This approach is not always the best choice, as it leads to larger documents (e.g., MS Word, Excel, etc.).
+The exception to this are the PDF documents, where font embedding is the recommended approach.
 Documents in PDF format are commonly used for viewing, distribution, and long-term archiving.

-As D365FO has evolved, there are two possible standard solutions for generating, emailing, and archiving reports and documents.
-The first and certainly most mature is SSRS, and the second one is Electronic Reporting, which is being used more and more in the D365FO world.
+As D365FO has evolved, two possible standard solutions for generating, emailing, and archiving reports and documents have emerged.
+The first and certainly most developed/thorough is SSRS, and the second one is the Electronic Reporting, which is being used more and more in the D365FO world.